-Welcome to Joshua James' diamond buying guide.
+Welcome to Joshua James' diamond guide.
 If you’ve researched engagement rings at all, you’ll have no doubt stumbled across the phrase “the 4 C’s”.
 If you are opting for a diamond engagement ring, the 4 C’s should be your basis for studying and selecting a diamond based on its quality and beauty.
 The 4 C’s are all factors that contribute to the value and rarity of a diamond, and they are: cut, clarity, carat and colour.

-Firstly in our diamond ring buying guide is the colour.
+Firstly in our diamond guide is the colour.
 Quite simply, this refers to the colour of your diamond.
 The most valuable diamonds have no colour at all, but shades can range from clear through to a light yellow.
 Truly colourless diamonds are rare, and are therefore treasured for their quality and beauty.

 However as trends move towards more unusual and unique engagement rings, this has caused an increase in demand for alternative coloured diamonds.
 There has been a rise in the popularity of the yellow diamond, making them more valuable than they have been historically.